dahiyauttkarsh/Multi-class-Classification-and-Neural-Networks/README.md

 # Multi-class-Classification-and-Neural-Networks
-Implemented the backpropagation algorithm for neural networks and applied it to the task of hand-written digit recognition.
+Used 2 Machine learning methods(Multi class Classification and Neural Networks) and applied it to the task of hand-written digit recognition.